sophieaujard-DBT/ords/challenge/README.md

 Submit a pull request.

-Refer to [contribute.md](../contribute.md) for further details on how to contribute
+Refer to [contribute.md](../contribute.md) for further details on how to contribute.